-40. In the course of the investigation, the defendant Mohawk made an immunity application, which resulted in the issuing of search warrants in October 2014.
-The defendant Jane Shackleton sought and obtained individual immunity from prosecution.
-Subsequently, the defendant CPL applied for leniency on the evidence of its witness, Richard Lyons, a director and officer of CPL.

-41. The Bureau obtained additional search warrants in relation to the alleged bidrigging conspiracy in March and July 2015.

-- 42. The warrants allege that: - (a) the defendants CPL, JCO, LAR and Tri-Can, and others known and unknown, were parties to an agreement or arrangement with respect to condominium refurbishment services that unduly lessened competition; and - (b) the agreement or arrangement was facilitated by the pricing practices of the defendants Maddan (including as agent for Mohawk) and ViFloor.
+- 40. In During the course of the investigation, the defendant Mohawk sought and obtained immunity from prosecution for facilitating the alleged conspiracy among the participant condominium refurbishment service providers from 2006 to May 2013 made an immunity application, which resulted in the issuing of search warrants in October 2014.
+The defendant Jane Shackleton also sought and obtained individual immunity from prosecution as an agent/employee of Mohawk, and also obtained a non-prosecution agreement for the period between April 1, 2004 to March 31, 2013, the time period of her previous employment with Vi-Floor.
+Subsequently, the defendant CPL applied for leniency on the evidence of its witness, Richard Lyons, a director and officer of CPL. - 41.
+The Bureau obtained additional search warrants in relation to the alleged bidrigging conspiracy in March and July 2015. - 42.
+The warrants allege that: - (a) the defendants CPL, JCO, LAR, and Tri-Can, Fusion and others known and unknown, were parties to an agreement or arrangement with respect to condominium refurbishment services that unduly lessened competition; and through cover bids prepared by Tri-Can or its principal Mr.

-43. As part of the Bureau's investigation, on May 10, 2016, the Bureau sought an order from the Ontario Superior Court compelling 141 condominium corporations across the GTA, including the plaintiff, to produce records relating to "the budget, tendering, bidding, negotiating and awarding of a contract for renovations to the common areas of the condominium corporation's building(s)."

-44. On May 11, 2016, the Ontario Superior Court ordered the plaintiff and others to produce these records.

-45. While the details of the investigation were sealed by court order, the investigation targeted contractors hired to oversee and carry out work on common areas such as lobbies, party rooms or parking garages, as well as suppliers who provide the goods used in such renovations.
+- (b) the agreement or arrangement was facilitated by the pricing practices of the defendants Maddan (including as agent for Mohawk) and ViFloor (including as agent for Shaw Hospitality Group);- - (c) Prior to summer 2012, Fusion began to participate, at least with Tri Can, in fixing prices and allocating customers through bid-rigging, and - (e) Wiklem prepared fictitious cover bids which it knowingly prepared for the participant condominium refurbishment service providers. - 43.
+As part of the Bureau's investigation, on May 10, 2016, the Bureau sought an order from the Ontario Superior Court compelling 141 condominium corporations across the GTA, including the plaintiff, to produce records relating to "the budget, tendering, bidding, negotiating and awarding of a contract for renovations to the common areas of the condominium corporation's building(s)." - 44.
+On May 11, 2016, the Ontario Superior Court ordered the plaintiff and others to produce these records. - 45.
+While the details of the investigation were sealed by court order, the investigation targeted contractors hired to oversee and carry out work on common areas such as lobbies, party rooms or parking garages, as well as suppliers who provide the goods used in such renovations.
 The investigation concerned contracts dating back to 2006.

+Vlahopoulos, including for a project at 130 Carlton Street in Toronto;
-46. On March 29, 2021, the Bureau announced that it laid multiple criminal charges against the defendants, in connection with an alleged conspiracy to commit fraud and rig bids for condominium refurbishment in the GTA.
-The charges include conspiracy to rig bids, conspiracy to commit fraud, and fraud over \$5,000.

-47. Specifically, as a result of the Bureau's investigation, charges were laid against TRI-CAN and Bob Vlahopoulos, JCO and Jose De Oliveira, and LAR and Tony Romanin for conspiracy to rig bids, conspiracy to commit fraud, and fraud over \$5,000.
-CPL was charged under the conspiracy provision of the Competition Act.

-48. The Bureau alleges that the accused parties conspired to commit fraud and rig bids for refurbishment contracts issued by private condominium corporations in the GTA between 2009 and 2014.

-49. The condominium corporations and the condominium owners who fund them are the alleged victims, who are alleged to have paid higher prices for goods and services as a result of the anticompetitive conduct of the defendants and their co-conspirators.
+- 46. On March 29, 2021, the Bureau announced that it laid multiple criminal charges against certain defendants, in connection with an alleged conspiracy to commit fraud and rig bids for condominium refurbishment in the GTA.
+The charges include conspiracy to rig bids, conspiracy to commit fraud, and fraud over \$5,000. - 47.
+Specifically, as a result of the Bureau's investigation, charges were laid against TRI-CAN and Bob Vlahopoulos, JCO and Jose De Oliveira, and LAR and Tony Romanin for conspiracy to rig bids, conspiracy to commit fraud, and fraud over \$5,000.
+CPL was charged under the conspiracy provision of the Competition Act. - 48.
+The Bureau alleges that the accused parties conspired to commit fraud and rig bids for refurbishment contracts issued by private condominium corporations in the GTA between 2009 and 2014. - 49.
+The condominium corporations and the condominium owners who fund them are the alleged victims, who are alleged to have paid higher prices for goods and services as a result of the anticompetitive conduct of the defendants and their coconspirators.